Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 The couple was last seen near a cornfield on the Guzman farm.

 A recent immigrant success story, the Guzmans operate something that is becoming exceedingly rare: a family farm.
-The disappearances have been clustered around this area, as well as a largely disregarded series of chupacabra sightings by drunk local teenagers (which were the coco, of course).
+The disappearances have been clustered around this [[area]], as well as a largely disregarded series of chupacabra sightings by drunk local teenagers (which were the coco, of course).

 When investigating the cornfield [[the hunters]] will suddenly hear a women's scream amid the corn.
 If the field is entered they will find themselves in a strange misty corn maze after dark (no matter the actual time).